kilean20/kilean20.github.io/_posts/2021-09-23-bifidel_GPvsNN.md

 Although GP is an exact Bayesian method, the compuational complexity renders it impractical (without approximation) for high-dimensional problem.
 Here, we use ensemble neural network method to construct the bi-fidelity bayesian surrogate model.
 The principle of ensembling for uncertainty quantification is:

 * Each NN tend to converge where the data points are close by.
-However, they can vary each other over the regions (of input domain) where data is absent.
+However, they can vary from each other over the regions (of input domain) where data is absent.

 Specifically, I use *Bagging*<sup>[2](https://www.stat.berkeley.edu/~breiman/bagging.pdf)</sup> of NNs.
 Using different boostrapped data to train each NN can further helps to avoid overfit.

 ### 3.1 Single fidelity *Bagging* NN

-For performance comparison of bi-fidelity model, here, we used 40 **HF** data to train *Bagging* NNs
+For performance comparison against the bi-fidelity model, here, we used 40 **HF** data to train *Bagging* NNs
 ![]({{ "assets/img/bifidel_GPvsNN/high-fidelity-baggingNN.jpg" | absolute_url }})
+Note that the truth in $x\in(0.25,0.75)$ is far from the mean of the prediction but also it is not within the prediction of the uncertainty.
+The bias of the mean can be understood by the lack of data.
+However, the over confident uncertainty prediction is problematic (compare it with the single fidelity GP [case](### 2.1 Single Fidelity GP)): It suggests that *Bagging* NNs are not enough.
+We will cover this topic in other posts.

 ### 3.2 Bi-fidelity *Bagging* NN

 In order to build the bi-fidelity model in a Bayesian way, I first created the prior belief: The ensemble NNs trained using bootstrapped data out of the 200 **LF** data.
 Then each the **LF** NN model is connected to the output of a new NN which represent the **HF** model that is going to be trained using **HF** data.
 Specifically, we want to represent the linear relation b/w the **LF** and **HF** model